-Delay in accepting resignations: Karnataka rebel MLAs move SC
+Fed up of scams, Kumaraswamy continues in govt illegally: Rebel MLAs in SC

-New Delhi, July 10: The rebel MLAs from the Congress and JD(S) will move the Supreme Court today against the Speaker of the Karnataka Legislative Assembly.
+New Delhi, July 10: The rebel MLAs from the Congress and JD(S) moved the Supreme Court today against the Speaker of the Karnataka Legislative Assembly.
+The matter will be taken up for hearing tomorrow.

 In the petition they accuse the speaker of abandoning his constitutional duty and say that he is deliberately delaying the acceptance of their resignations.